repairman29/coloringbook/README.md

 2. Visit the API documentation:
    - Open http://127.0.0.1:8000/docs in your browser
-   - You should see the FastAPI Swagger UI
+   - You should see the enhanced FastAPI Swagger UI

-3. Test the API endpoint:
+3. Test the API endpoints:
-   - Use the `/api/convert` endpoint to test image conversion
+   - Use the `/api/convert` endpoint with different parameters
-   - You can upload an image file or provide an image URL
+   - Try the `/api/methods` endpoint to see available algorithms

-## Deployment
+## 🌐 **Deployment**

-### Option 1: Deploy to Vercel
+### Option 1: Deploy to Vercel (Recommended)

 1. Install Vercel CLI:
 ```bash